 Think of the process like a bubble gum.
 An inactive hard gum gets hydrated in your mouth, chewed into a stretchy mass, and then can be inflated into a bubble.

 I hope you have a better idea about your dough now, and how to keep pizza dough from shrinking.
-Although you can follow a recipe, I encourage you to get to know the ‘feel’ for your dough through practice, as this is the only way you can really get it right rather than following a guide.
+You should try my dough recipe, and I encourage you to get to know the ‘feel’ for your dough through practice, as this is the only way you can really get it right.
 So in summary:

 - Try a slow proof